kennethrisa/Stats/rustadmin/README.md

-# PHP Example on how to get RustAdmin rcon tool to show stats on a php page.
+# PHP Example on how to get stats on a webpage from using RustAdmin rcon tool with json API.